alborghetti/ABAPFire/README.md

 ### Clone it using abapGit ##

-Install [abapGit](http://larshp.github.io/abapGit/guide-install.html), then clone the repository in a pacakge (e.g $ABAPFIRE).
+Install [abapGit](http://larshp.github.io/abapGit/guide-install.html), then clone the repository in a package (e.g $ABAPFIRE).

 ### Install Google certificate ###